Macrobiotics as Medicine

 Ten years ago, I never imagined that my existence at age 40 would be the richest, healthiest, and most vibrant of my entire life.

 The truth is that most of us grow up a product of our environment and familial influences first.
-For me, that meant a childhood of alcohol and drug-medicated adults whose internal cookbooks stemmed from years of 1950s-style Midwestern cooking laden with meals heated out of boxes and cans full of fats, preservatives and sugar—all accentuated at warp speed by the heat of a microwave oven.
+For me, that meant a childhood of alcohol and drug-medicated adults who have a history at alcohol rehab Ft Lauderdale, and whose internal cookbooks stemmed from years of 1950s-style Midwestern cooking laden with meals heated out of boxes and cans full of fats, preservatives and sugar—all accentuated at warp speed by the heat of a microwave oven.

 By the time I was 27, I was overweight, sick, addicted, and grasping for transformation.
 I needed a new impetus towards psychological, spiritual and physical healing.
 Discovering the macrobiotic lifestyle was one change I integrated that started a domino affect of goodness, culminating in my current vibration on this planet: light and strong of body, disease and illness free, mentally clear and operating optimally.